ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/timePlot.rst

 TimePlot
 ========

-This plugin is used plot trajectories (position, velocity, etc.) over time.
+This plugin is used to plot trajectories (position, velocity, etc.) over time.

 Loading results
 ---------------